biketronic/T2000SXe-BIOS/README.md

 Current status: working.

-This is licensed as - pay it forward, don't charge for it!

 The BIOS is a removable 1MBit flash chip you can buy for $1 off aliexpress (so you can easily keep the original bios if you want).
 It is in a socket under the keyboard and easily replacable.
 But you need flashing hardware.

 Use of IDA Pro software to reverse engineer.